Herbert V. Clark

-Herbert Vanallen Clark (March 16, 1919 – January 25, 2003)WIA was a U.S. Army Air Force/U.S. Air Force officer, and combat fighter pilot with the all-African American 332nd Fighter Group, best known as the Tuskegee Airmen.
+Herbert Vanallen Clark (March 16, 1919 – January 25, 2003)WIA was a U.S. Army Air Force/U.S. Air Force officer, and combat fighter pilot.
+He first served in combat with the all-African American 332nd Fighter Group in World War II, best known as the Tuskegee Airmen.
 He completed two tours of duty, completing ten missions on his second tour.
 In 1944, Clark's aircraft was shot down over Italy, and was reported as missing in action.
 He was picked up by the Italian resistance, evading enemies for eight months before rejoining his unit.
 He retired with a rank of major.

 Early life, family

 Clark was born on March 16, 1919, in Pine Bluff, Arkansas, Jefferson County, Arkansas.
 His mother was a high school mathematics teacher and his father, Jeremiah Clark, was the pastor of the St. Paul's Baptist Church.

 Military career

 In 1942, he signed up for the U.S. government's Civilian Pilot Training Program (CPTP).
 After completing the CPTP, he entered basic training.
 Clark attended the Tuskegee Cadet Pilot program, graduating from its Single Engine Section Class SE-42-F on 3 July 1942 and receiving his wings and commission as a 2nd Lieutenant.
 He was then assigned to the 332rd Fighter Group's 99th Pursuit Squadron.
 He participated in several missions around Sicily, including Pantelleria and Sciacca.
 By 5 November 1943, he completed his first combat tour and returned to the United States.
 Along with other veterans of the 99th Squadron, he declined to return with the 332nd when it left for Italy on December 24, 1943; fellow veteran Charles W. Dryden attributed this to low morale in his memoir.
 Clark was stationed at Selfridge, Michigan where he became a flight instructor for the 553d Fighter-Bomber Squadron.

 Clark began a second combat tour in Europe, during which he completed ten missions.
 On 16 August 1944, Clark's aircraft was shot down by flak 1.5 mi north of Miane, Italy.
 He was seen parachuting from his burning aircraft, and was listed as missing in action.
 He suffered a head wound when he struck a tree parachuting to the ground, and was immediately picked up by the Italian resistance who sheltered him for eight months.
 During his time with the resistance, Clark led a group of partisans attacking German positions in northern Italy.
-On 4 May 1945 he returned to Allied lines.According to the Fifteenth Army Air Force, "nothing short of pandemonium would describe the reactions ... when everyone realized that the group's own 'Bud Clark' had actually returned".
+On 4 May 1945 he returned to Allied lines.
+According to the Fifteenth Army Air Force, "nothing short of pandemonium would describe the reactions ... when everyone realized that the group's own 'Bud Clark' had actually returned".

 Clark retired with the rank of major.